Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Roebourne, placing the area among the bottom 25% of areas assessed nationally

-Roebourne averaged approximately 40 new dwelling approvals annually over the past five financial years, totalling 201 homes.
-As of FY-26, there has been 1 approval recorded.
-The average number of new residents arriving per new home in Roebourne was around 0.6 per year between FY-21 and FY-25.
-This suggests that the supply of new homes is meeting or exceeding demand, providing greater buyer choice while supporting potential population growth above projections.
+Roebourne has averaged approximately 40 new dwelling approvals annually over the past five financial years, totalling 201 homes.
+As of FY-26, 2 approvals have been recorded.
+On average, 0.6 new residents per year arrive for each new home built between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
+The average construction value of new homes is $220,000, which is below regional levels, suggesting more affordable housing options.

-The average value of new homes being built is $220,000, which is under regional levels, indicating more accessible housing choices for buyers.
-In the current financial year, $56.8 million in commercial development approvals have been recorded, suggesting robust local business investment.
-Compared to the rest of WA, Roebourne shows 110.0% higher building activity per person, offering buyers greater choice.
+In the current financial year, $56.8 million in commercial development approvals have been recorded, reflecting robust local business investment.
+Compared to the rest of WA, Roebourne has 110.0% higher building activity per person, offering buyers greater choice.
 However, development activity has moderated in recent periods.
+New developments consist of 94.0% standalone homes and 6.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes.

-The new development consists of 94.0% standalone homes and 6.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests (77.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The estimated count of 3144 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Roebourne adding 705 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Interestingly, developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
+The estimated population per dwelling approval is 3144 people, reflecting Roebourne's quiet and low-activity development environment.
+Future projections estimate an addition of 701 residents by 2041, with current construction levels suggesting that housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development